amannn/action-semantic-pull-request/README.md

 ## Outputs

-- `ERROR_MESSAGE`: The error message created by this action case the validation fails
+- `error_message`: The error message created by this action case the validation fails

 This actions outputs the error message raised in the validation, so you can use it in other steps or jobs.